e-gov/kem-inspire/doc/cdda/README.md

-requests to the url specified in `dd11:CDDA/dd874:LinkedDataset/dd874:Row/dd874:wfsEndpoint` with the `cql_query` parameter set at `datasetid=n` where *n* is the `dd11:CDDA/dd874:LinkedDataset/dd874:Row/dd874:datasetId` specified for that instance.
+requests to the url specified in `dd11:CDDA/dd874:LinkedDataset/dd874:Row/dd874:wfsEndpoint` with the `cql_query` parameter set at `datasetid=n` where *n* is the `dd11:CDDA/dd874:LinkedDataset/dd874:Row/dd874:datasetId` specified for that LinkedDataset instance.

 ### Fixing Type1 data and saving a GML